If Your Guy Constantly Criticizes You About These 4 Things, Break It Off

 2. Your Family

-Masini says if you're dating someone who criticizes your family — your parents, your siblings, or your kids (if you have them) — you need to reconsider if they are worth keeping around, because your partner really should not be criticizing these people.
+Masini says if you're dating someone who criticizes your family — your parents, your siblings, or your kids (if you have them) — you should take into consideration how that makes you feel and the effect it has on you.

-"It's very tough to do this, but when possible, avoid or at least limit any criticism of these people and these relationships," says Masini.
+"It's very tough to do this, but when possible, avoid or at least limit any criticism of these family members and these relationships," says Masini.
 "They're too close to the heart ... to be taken objectively."

-Family stuff can really complicate relationships, especially when you yourself vent about your family issues to your partner.
-This can make it can easy for your partner to fall into the trap of criticizing your family alongside you, perhaps because they want to make you feel better about whatever's going on.
+Family stuff can complicate relationships, especially when you vent about your family issues to your partner.
+This can make it easy for your partner to criticize your family alongside you, but if a line is crossed, it’s important to speak up.

 3. Your Personal Traits